jbuitt/nwws-php-client/README.md

     $ composer install
 ```

-Now create a config file (e.g. config.json) with the following format:
+Now create a config file with the following JSON format:

 ```
 {